PatrickF1/fzf.fish/README.md

 ### Customize key bindings

-fzf.fish includes a convenient wrapper for configuring its key bindings.
-It is flexible, has no learning curve, and is thoroughly documented.
+`fzf.fish` includes a convenient wrapper for configuring its key bindings.
+It's flexible, has a short learning curve, and is thoroughly documented.
 See

 ```fish
 fzf_configure_bindings --help
 ```

-Play around with it--it's safe to repeatedly execute in the same fish session without residual bindings or other side effects.
-Once you're done, add the `fzf_configure_bindings` command that works for you to your `config.fish` in order to persist the bindings.
+Once you've found the `fzf_configure_bindings` command that produces the desired bindings, add it to your `config.fish` in order to persist the bindings.

 ### Pass fzf options to all commands